emmanuellekamwa/Transactions/README.md

 - Install yarn
 - Run rails db:create and rails db:migrate for the database
 - Launch the server by typing rails server
-- Run tests using rspec
+- Run tests using bundle exec Rspec

 ## Built With